techie-31/File_manager/README.md

 ## About project

-This project will keep your files well orginised on the base of there file type in a separate folder.
+This code will keep your files well orginised on the base of there file type in a separate folder.
 If the file is mp4 then a mp4 folder will automically created and mp4 file will move on that folder.

 ## How to use